VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The numbers in the diagram correspond to the following steps:

-1. The UI sends a command to register attendees X and Y onto conference 157.
+1. The UI sends a command to register Attendees X and Y onto conference 157.
 The command is routed to a new **Order** aggregate.
 2. The **Order** aggregate raises an event that reports that an order has been created.
 The event is routed to the **Conference Seats